meisnate12/PMM-Image-Sets/README.md

     builders:
     styles:
 ```
 ### Step 2 - Adding Builders

-Now that you have an `ironman` and `thor` section, it's time to start filling in the attributes, starting with `builders`.
+Now that we have an `ironman` and `thor` section, it's time to start filling in the attributes, starting with `builders`.

 In simple terms, Builders define how Plex Meta Manager is going to know what movies/shows are part of the Section.
 This is most commonly done using TMDb Collections, Trakt Lists or any other builder from the below table: